ehermanson/PinMe.js/README.md

 - `showOnHover` - True/False.
 If false, pin button will be shown at all times.
 Default is true.
 - `fadeDuration` - Set the duration of the fadein/fadeout effect.
 Default is 700.
 - `popOut` - True/False.
 Pinterest sharing window pops out when true, opens in current window if false.
 Default is true.

+## Notes

+I have NOT done extensive testing with this plugin and can't ensure it will work perfectly in every possible situation.

+You are welcome to use this plugin as-is, fork it and make it better, steal it and say you wrote it, whatever you want.
+If you want to help me make it better, just submit a pull request!